Singh-Lab/InteracDome/README.md

-# Compute Site-Based Ligand-Binding Propensities across the InteracDome
+# Compute Site-Based Ligand-Binding Frequencies across the InteracDome
 <div align="center"><img src="interaction-domains-pipeline.png" alt="pipeline figure" title="pipeline to generate site-based domain interaction scores" width="50%" /></div><br />

 In this project, we use information from protein co-complex structures to determine how individual positions